 because God gives; and God takes away.

-Blessed be the name of the LORD.
+Blessed be the name of God.

 Because if the opportunities were always there, we would wait until the time was just right and never make the leap, and more of life would slip away.